Cirque du Soleil’s Zumanity: Review

 This photo was taken at the Elton John Red Piano Concert a few years ago.
 This was a very special occasion for us as SisMama treated us to the concert and then it ended up being the last trip with were able to take with our Dad.
 This is the actual photo we sent to the awesome artist, India Kalff, who designed our header and spent oodles of time helping us with the design of BigSisLilSis.

-So, now that you know what we really look like, we thought we’d just go for it and make our very first EVER videos.
+So, now that you know what we really look like, we thought we'd just go for it and make our very first EVER videos.
 Why the heck not!
-We’re brave girls, huh?
-Be kind! :-D We’re just winging it and having fun!
+We're brave girls, huh?
+Be kind! 😀 We're just winging it and having fun!

 In this first video, we were on our way to see Zumanity and were really, really excited, and a little nervous/worried, so we forgot to introduce ourselves.
 In case you hadn’t figured it out, BigSis is brunette and LilSis is blonde.
 (No makin’ fun of the accents, okay??
 You already know we’re from Texas!)

 If we were asked to sum up our thoughts about the Zumanity show in one word, it would be WOW!
 In all reality, we were a little stunned after the show and could barely even get one word out.
 Check it out!
-(Oh, and notice the creepy lurking guy peaking through the show poster behind us.) :-)
+(Oh, and notice the creepy lurking guy peaking through the show poster behind us.) 🙂

 When we finally snapped out of our Zumanity-induced trances, we did a second “after the show” video with a few more words!